ThaiNangTaniPolitics/thainangtani-politics-observatory-42/analysis/0041-section-112-in-the-consolidation-phase-2024-2026.md

 ## 1.4 The 2020 Ten‑Point Declaration as Jurisprudential Reference Frame

-On 10 August 2020, the United Front of Thammasat and Demonstration issued a ten‑point declaration during the event *“Thammasat Will Not Tolerate”* at Thammasat University (Rangsit Campus).
-On 10 November 2021, the Constitutional Court ruled (Decision 19/2564) that speeches referencing these points constituted an attempt to overthrow the democratic regime with the King as Head of State under Section 49 of the Constitution.
+On 10 August 2020, the United Front of Thammasat and Demonstration issued a ten‑point declaration during the event *"Thammasat Will Not Tolerate"* at Thammasat University (Rangsit Campus).
+On 10 November 2021, the Constitutional Court ruled (Decision 19/2564) that the speeches delivered at this rally by three named activists — **Arnon Nampa, Panupong Jadnok, and Panusaya Sithijirawattanakul** — constituted an attempt to overthrow the democratic regime with the King as Head of State under Section 49 of the 2017 Constitution.
+While the ruling carried no direct penalty for the three respondents, the Court ordered them and "other organisations and networks" to cease further actions on these matters.
+Academic commentary (Thai Legal Studies Journal) has characterised the ruling as an instance of *"Thai‑style militant democracy"* and a paradigm case of the *judicialization of politics*.

 Although subsequent political actors—such as the Move Forward Party in 2021 and the People’s Party in 2026—did not adopt these demands, the declaration became a jurisprudential benchmark.
 The 2021 ruling established that proposals perceived as aligning with or resembling elements of the ten‑point declaration could be interpreted as constitutionally impermissible.
 This interpretive linkage contributed to the heightened insulation of Section 112 during the consolidation phase.